PolavarapuGirish/se24ucse177_AI-Assignment-3/Q1_Dijkstra_PathFinding/Dijkstra_PathFinding.md

-Got it 👍 — your README is showing like that because of formatting issue in Markdown, not content.
+Got it 👍 — now I understand the issue 100% clearly.

-👉 The main problem:
+👉 The problem is NOT your content
-	•	You wrote everything in one line with dots (•)
-	•	GitHub is NOT breaking lines properly
-	•	Also your project structure is not inside a code block
+👉 The problem is you are using “•” instead of proper Markdown bullets OR wrong line breaks

 ⸻

-🔥 FIX (FINAL CLEAN VERSION — SAME STYLE)

-👉 Replace your README with this corrected version
+❗ Why it still looks broken

+GitHub Markdown needs:

+- space text

+NOT:

+• text

+AND each item must be on new line

 ⸻

+🔥 FINAL FIX (THIS WILL DEFINITELY WORK)

+👉 Copy this EXACT version (no changes)

+⸻

-:::writing{variant=“standard” id=“77421”}
+:::writing{variant=“standard” id=“88214”}

 🚀 Dijkstra’s Algorithm using Real-Time Road Distances